GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 -  The [Topics API proposal](https://github.com/jkarlin/topics) has entered [public discussion](https://github.com/jkarlin/topics/issues) and is now available in an [origin trial](#origin-trial).
 -  This proposal needs your feedback.
-If you have comments, please create an issue on the [Topics Explainer repository](https://github.com/jkarlin/topics) or participate in discussions in the [Improving Web Advertising Business Group](https://www.w3.org/community/web-adv/participants).
+If you have comments, create an issue on the [Topics Explainer repository](https://github.com/jkarlin/topics) or participate in discussions in the [Improving Web Advertising Business Group](https://www.w3.org/community/web-adv/participants).
    The explainer has a number of [open questions](https://github.com/jkarlin/topics/issues) that